Don’t let your Microsoft Teams workspace become the Wild West

 When a stranger from out of town arrives, if there are no signposts, they are lost.
 However, if the town map is the first thing the out-of-towner sees, they can orientate themselves easily.
 They always have this map as a reference point to find what they need.

 So how do you get a map in your Microsoft Teams workspace?
-The Powell Teams dashboard.
+The Powell Governance dashboard.

-With Powell Teams end-users benefit from simplified navigation with a user-friendly dashboard.
+With Powell Governance end-users benefit from simplified navigation with a user-friendly dashboard.
 Here they can find their favourite Teams, promoted Teams, and the ones they belong to.

 End users can search by department, location, and lots more.
-In large organizations navigating hundreds of Teams can be a nightmare, but Powell Teams makes things easier.
+In large organizations navigating hundreds of Teams can be a nightmare, but Powell Governance makes things easier.

 Beyond a dashboard, or a town map, signposts, and names on buildings make it easy for a stranger to find their way around a new town.
 They can instantly spot the local tavern, lodge, and store.